 It is critical for a business to stay on the offense in regards to member acquisition.
 Maintaining consistency attracting new members and students with fresh gym membership marketing ideas.

-I know we have many gym, dojo, and business owners who frequent this website and I always want to provide value to the readers on Sushi Fitness.
+I always want to provide as much value as possible to our clients and the readers on Sushi Fitness.
 For this article I brought on a guest blogger who has years of experience in sales and marketing with a diverse collection of fitness centers.

 Ron Benamor is a Sr Sales Manager for Motionsoft.
 Motionsoft is a premier management software for clubs, studios and wellness centers.
 Motionsoft is a cloud based software designed to help their customers acquire and retain more members and improve their bottom line by optimizing their health club operations.